-The Audit Committee has selected Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2019 and has further directed that management submit the selection of independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+The Audit Committee has selected Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2020 and has further directed that management submit the selection of independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 Ernst & Young has audited the Company's financial statements since 2008.
-Representatives of Ernst & Young are expected to be present at the Annual Meeting.
-They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.